techmyth/techmyth.github.io/content/posts/vmware-powercli-introduction.en.md

 PS /home/rebelinux>
 ```

-Once you have access to the **“pwsh”** console you can use the **“Install-Module”** command to install the tool.
+Once you have access to the `pwsh` console you can use the `Install-Module` command to install the tool.
 The following example shows the result:

 ```text
 PS /home/rebelinux> Install-Module -Name VMware.PowerCLI                                                                                                                                                                                                                                             Installing package 'VMware.PowerCLI'